Design comparison

 ¡Espero que encuentres esto útil! 😄 ¡Mantener el buen trabajo!👍

-0 - @ascorreaPosted about 1 year ago
+0 - @ascorreaPosted over 1 year ago

 Hola, puedo saber cómo subes tus capturas.
 Mis soluciones en el link en vivo se ven bien, pero en las capturas de frontend mentor no se muestran acorde a la realidad.
 Debo aclarar que no tomo ninguna captura porque no se donde se suben o cómo subirlas, solo dejo que frontendmentor lo haga automaticamente.

-0@FranklivaniaPosted about 1 year ago@chokdiand
+0@FranklivaniaPosted over 1 year ago@chokdiand

 This is how you can take your images and find where they are located